 Starting from filling the cart and finishing at the doorstep, US-based Narvar offers a convenient system of receiving an order, tracking it, and delivering it.
 If necessary, the system can easily support the client during the return process too.

-Active Ants – Last Mile as a Service (LMaaS)
+Tiny Mile – Last Mile as a Service (LMaaS)

-Outsourcing the last-mile delivery process can be a good option for companies which are more interested in focusing on the manufacturing side.
+Outsourcing the last-mile delivery process can be a good option for companies that are more interested in focusing on the manufacturing side.
 That is why the service with full-stack delivery offers solutions from processing the order, packaging, and delivering it worldwide.

-Roadie – Courier Inner-City Delivery
+Roadie – Inner-City Deliveries

 US startup Roadie, for instance, offers on-the-way delivery of any types and sizes of goods with the most suitable carrier.
 The system easily tracks the driver and shows the real-time delivery process.